mpolitano/bounded-exhaustive-api/buildBEAPI.md

 ### Requirements

-To compile  BEAPI please use Java 8.
+To compile  BEAPI please use Java 1.8 (BEAPI might not work on newer versions)

 ### Builds *BEAPI*

-To compile  *BEAPI* clone the repository:
+1. Clone the repository:

 ```
 git clone https://github.com/mpolitano/bounded-exhaustive-api

 ```
-Move to the folder:
+2. Move to the folder:

 ```
 cd bounded-exhaustive-api
 ```

-To build and generate BEAPI jar file  we provide a ```Gradle``` wrapper script, gradlew:
+3. To build and generate BEAPI jar file  we provide a ```Gradle``` wrapper script, gradlew:

 ```